Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 This all changed with the launch of the first iPhone, however.
 Steve Jobs famously refused to include Flash support due to security and battery-life problems.
 Instead, Apple created an alternative called HLS — HTTP Live Streaming.

 HLS is supported on iOS, Android, Mac, Windows, Linux, and almost every other modern platform.
-It also doesn’t require a plugin but uses built-in HTML5 browser functionality.
-The HTML5 video player is now, by far, the preferred method for video playback.
+Unlike Flash, it doesn’t require a plugin but uses built-in HTML5 browser functionality.
+Today, the HTML5 video player is by far the most preferred method for video playback.

 Many major professional video hosting platforms, like Dacast, use an HTML5 player that can be embedded on any website.
 Professional platforms typically make these video players white-label and fully customizable so that you can add your own company’s branding, colors, and more.